-We believe your faith ought to work for you every day – not just for an hour on Sunday, and we don’t require you to leave your brain at the front door.
-We want you to connect your weekday life (the good, bad, and ugly of it all) with the challenging, refreshing, healing, and hope-filled promises of the risen Christ in a way that truly makes a difference in how you feel, interact, and grow all the other days of the week.
+We believe faith ought to work for God’s people every day – not just for an hour on Sunday.
+Through worship, we seek to connect the challenges and tough choices of our weekdays to the refreshing, healing, and hope-filled promises of the risen Christ in a way that truly makes a difference in how we interact and respond to life every day.

 Lutherans believe worship is participatory.
 In fact, the word “liturgy” means “work of the people;” and, we say our worship is liturgical, engaging all who are present.
 Members of the congregation assist in worship alongside the pastor.
 A choir helps lead congregational singing and much of the order of worship is musical – scripture set to music.

 We gather for in-person worship with Holy Communion each Sunday at 9:30 a.m.
 You may, also, join us on Sundays via Zoom to Worship@Trinity or Live on Facebook.